-Chinna Masta temple is entirely dedicated to Chinna Masta Devi.
-The denizens of the changu praise her as a local paraphrase of Goddess Kali.
-It is believed that she was there, ere the ancient times.
+The Chinna Masta temple is completely dedicated to Chinna Masta Devi.
+The Changu’s inhabitants honour her as a local manifestation of Goddess Kali.
+She is thought to have existed before ancient times.

-Yes, you do.
+Yes, you have to pay certain charges to enter the premises of the Changu Narayan temple.
 It costs Rs.350 for Non-SAARC Nationals and Chinese nationals.
 And, it costs Rs.250 for the SAARC nationals.

 You can catch a local bus from Ratna Park or from Bagbazaar if you are staying at Thamel, which directly goes to Bhaktapur and Changunarayan too.
 But you need to walk a little bit to reach the premises of Changu Narayan Temple.